make2explore/ESP-ZeroCode-Text-Mode-Configuration/README.md

 - **Custom Product** - 4 Channel Socket Board
 - **Circuit Diagram** using ESP32C3 and C6 Dev Board
 - **Smart Devices** Smart Plug vs Smart Outlet vs Smart Switches
-- **Custom Product** - In second part of Tutorial We have created custom 4Channel Plug Device
+- **Custom Product** - In second part of the Tutorial We have created custom 4Channel Plug Device

 **Software**
 - Google Chrome Browser (Other web browsers like Firefox or Safari are not yet supported)